I'm Jon, and I'm running for Chapel Hill Town Council.

 candidate for Town Council

-I’ve worked as a federal banking regulator in Washington D.C.
-(3 years) before transitioning to private practice (8 years full-time)
+I'm a lawyer specializing in financial regulation.
+I worked as a federal banking regulator in Washington D.C. before transitioning to private practice

 My primary (and favorite) mode of transportation is my e-bike